-“A week ago, newspapers across the country ran a story warning consumers that gasoline could rise to more than $4.00 a gallon this year.
+“A week ago, newspapers across the country ran a story warning consumers that gasoline could rise to

 “Combine all of this with growing global demand for oil, especially in China, and we have a recipe for dramatically higher energy prices and more personal hardship for working Americans.

 “What will consumers say when gasoline returns to $4.00 a gallon?